0xAX/linux-insides/Initialization/linux-initialization-8.md

 #endif
 ```

 The first is for case when scheduling of task groups is enabled with `completely fair` scheduler and the second is for the same purpose by in a case of `real-time` scheduler.
-So here we calculate size which is equal to size of a pointer multipled on amount of CPUs in the system and multipled to `2`.
+So here we calculate size which is equal to size of a pointer multiplied on amount of CPUs in the system and multiplied to `2`.
 We need to multiply this on `2` as we will need to allocate a space for two things:

 * scheduler entity structure;
 * `runqueue`.